From payroll management and contracts to employee experience and agile methods. HR is changing at a blistering pace.

-We give you the answers to all these questions in this investigation into the new role of HR.
+We give you the answers to all these questions in this investigation of the new role of HR.

 This change has been allowed to mature slowly.
 And it really needed to do so, too.
-How commitment and profitability are linked together, for instance, hasn't been a lot easy to explain – especially not in terms of figures.
-There simply hasn't been the understanding of it.
-The perception of cause and effect has been focusing on other matters.
-And when managers said "our staff are our most important resource – I do in front of an audience – this is rarely meant anything in practice.
+How commitment and profitability are linked together, for instance, hasn't been easy to explain – especially not in terms of figures.
+There simply hasn't been understanding for it.
+The perception of cause and effect has been focused on other matters.
+And when managers said "our staff are our most important asset" – I do in front of an audience – this has rarely meant anything in practice.

 Things are different nowadays.

-However, our changing world requires us to embrace agile working and the fact that people with plenty of drive who have lots of ideas are always emerging.
+However, our changing world requires us to embrace agile work and the fact that people with plenty of drive who have lots of ideas are always emerging.
 Daredevils.
 Heroes.